dschizas/playgroundds/README.md

 # playgroundds - VT Challenge

 "Playgroundds" is a simple repository that uses Node.js, sqlite and React.js to create an search functionality for different UK locations.
-I created this repository for the virtual trips coding challenge.

 The core structure of the product is as follows:
 - The code-challenge folder has some javascript questions and answers (Pt I)